hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 #### System Transactions

-The following are new system transactions needed to key rosters and generate ledger signatures.
+The following are new system transactions needed to key rosters and generate ledger signatures:

+1. `TssMessageTransaction` - Used to send a TssMessage to the network for a candidate roster.
+2. `TssVoteTransaction` - Used to vote on the validity of TssMessages for a candidate roster.

+TODO: Determine if these signatures should be from the RSA key or the TSS Key

 ##### TssMessage System Transaction